Everybody back off for 900 words, because I’m about to get old up in here.

 The penultimate panel of this complex plot was accompanied by an extremely loud, extremely prolonged “MMMMMMMMMMMMMMMM!”
 I was, at the age of five, acutely chagrined by this: Did the Reds not trust their own to know that smoked sausages were delicious?
 Must the point be so crudely made?
 Why must we all suffer so?

 Maybe my personality is to blame for the assuming duck-and-cover position beneath the beer taps when it’s time for Fun With Our Many Large Loud Flashing Rectangles.
 On the Meyer-Briggs personality test, I score as an HSP-INFP, which means that I do not like loud noises not self-created, attending to detail, conflict, itchy clothes, structured tasks, weird food, group projects (I am building myself quite the job application here), tambourines at Mass, sudden upset, disturbing images or situations (perhaps this is why I have utterly shut down on the Bengals), external disruptions, or people.

 One of these people-exceptions takes place at ball games.
 I attend by myself; I attend with others.
 When they were alive, I went with my father and grandfather.
 Now that they are alive, I go with my nephews.
 And when I attend with others, we Discuss.
 We talk about the game.
 We talk about each other.
 We talk about the kettlecorn.
 We talk.
 We are the comforting murmur beneath the slightly amplified voices of the broadcasters.

 And we listen, for the game replies, always a part of the conversation.
 The bat cracks and we look sharply as one to the plate; the ball smacks into the glove and we raise our glasses to the general direction of the mound.

-Rest, dear Reds, and let us speak to you– just you speak to us.
+Hush, dear Reds, and let us speak to you– just as you speak to us.